 If the price of Ethereum declines in the third week, the investor would purchase 0.05 ETH with the $100.
 During the fourth week, if the price increases to $3,000, a $100 purchase would accrue 0.03 ETH.
 At the end of the four weeks, the investor would have purchased a total of 0.16 ETH for $400.
 An investor that attempted to pick the bottom and had spent $400 worth when the price was $3,000 would have 0.13 ETH which is less than if a DCA strategy was used.

-Dollar cost averaging is a simple and effective way to obtain cryptocurrencies.
+Dollar cost averaging is a simple and effective way to make money with cryptocurrency investing.
 It is a long-term strategy that is ideal for crypto beginners that can choose any amount to spend and decide on the frequency as opposed to making a large one-off purchase.
 The benefit of DCA is that it removes the stress associated with price volatility in the crypto market that often leads to making losses by attempting to buy/sell the bottom and tops of a cycle.

 Dollar cost averaging is a simple and fast strategy to set up regardless of the individual's experience levels.
 Setting up a DCA strategy is made easy using a reputable cryptocurrency exchange that offers automated or recurring orders.
 To set up a DCA strategy using a cryptocurrency exchange involves the following steps: